4 Reasons Your Sex Life Tanks During Fertility Treatment (And What to Do About It)

-Look at the intimacies that are shared in our meetings, and all over the media—sperm count, follicle count, diminished ovarian reserve, depth of endometrial lining, is the vaginal mucous mucousy enough, the right underwear for a retrieval (yes, it’s really a thing), boxers vs briefs, not to mention where on and in our bodies clinicians look during fertility treatment, uteruses, ovaries, and so on...
+Look at the intimacies that are shared in fertility support meetings, and all over the media—sperm count, follicle count, diminished ovarian reserve, depth of endometrial lining, is the vaginal mucous mucous-y enough, what’s the right underwear for retrieval day (yes, that’s really a thing), boxers versus briefs, uteruses, ovaries, and so on...

-All those topics are commonplace in infertility, but talking about sex?
+All those topics are commonplace in fertility, but talking about sex?
 Gasp!
-That’s still a pretty hard no.
+That’s still a pretty hard, taboo topic.

-So, yes, sex still seems like the final frontier in infertility conversations.
+So, yes, sex still seems like the final frontier in fertility conversations.

 4 Reasons People Give About Why Infertility is NOT Sexy

 Form follows function.
 Truth: our reproductive organs are intimately (pun intended) connected to our sexual (pleasure) organs.
-Not our lungs or our livers, at least not directly.
 When our sexual pleasure is all wrapped in procreation, including thinking about the best timing for a pregnancy to occur, it is not sexy.
 Or fun.
 Or hot.

-The easiest and earliest lessons we learn about sex come through the birds and bees or health class (or our friends, the internet and even occasionally, our parents).
+The earliest lessons we learn about sex usually come through the birds and bees or health class (or our friends, the internet, and even occasionally, our parents).

 Another “supposed” truth: it’s through the act of sex that pregnancies occur.

 Ha!
-That’s the hope... when you’re not the 1 in 8 couples trying to conceive without success.
+That’s the hope...but when you’re one of the 1 in 8 couples trying to conceive without success?